-Establishing and Organizing a Local Chapter
+Establishing a Local or Student Chapter

 Students and members of the American Association of Public Health Dentistry can form local chapters.
 The Association encourages local chapters as a means of advancing its mission, increasing membership and preparing individuals for leadership roles on the national level.
 The following guide provides information on the process of forming chapters.